Hangman's Gap

 ‘How can you be sure it’s him?’

 Coker jerked his thumb over his shoulder.
-‘His car was found parked out near the back of Mike Prengist’s property, about a k through there.
+‘His car was found parked out near the back of Mike Prengist’s property, about a kilometre through there.
 It’s off a spur from an older fire trail that hasn’t been used for a while.
 The keys were still in the ignition.
 No sign of a struggle, either.’

 ‘What about a mobile phone?’